 This is a really wonderful source of nutrition for your garden and, when the clippings are spread on top of the soil, they also act as a mulch.
 This means that they keep moisture in, and prevent weeds from growing.

 Collecting your fall leaves is a great idea.
 What a wonderful source of organic compost.
-Gather your leaves with a rake or the best backpack leaf blower and place them in your compost pile.
+Gather your leaves with a rake and place them in your compost pile.
 Leave them to overwinter and they will be perfect in the spring!

 These are a great source of potassium.
 Simply cut the peel into small pieces and put them straight into the holes before you plant your seedlings.
 You can also add them to your compost to improve the nutritional value.

 Your composter should have a range of kitchen waste, grass clippings and other organic material.
 It should be well aerated and regularly turned.
 One thing you can do to add nitrogen is to occasionally pee in the composter.
 I know… but trust me, it works!
 Tomatoes are especially fond of nitrogen.

 Leftover fire ash is a great additive to your vegetable garden.
 The fire ashes are a natural resource and can be rich in minerals that are necessary for growing plants, provided that burnt wood had not been processed through a factory and was chemical free.